jnebrera/n2kafka/src/decoder/zz_http2k/README.md

 You can send compressed messages to ZZ decoder using `Content-Encoding: deflate` in POST header.
 Messages has to be compressed with zlib library (http://zlib.net/).

+## HTTPS (HTTP over TLS)
+You can enable HTTPs with the proper key and cert file with the next
+parameters:

+https_key_filename
+: Private key to use.
+It can't be readable by "others" group.

+https_key_password
+: Password to decode private key (optional).

+https_cert_filename
+: Certificate to export.